 Above the partition hierarchy are labels which present information about the partitions you are creating.
 The labels are defined as follows:

 - Device: This field displays the partition's device name.

 - Mount Point/RAID/Volume: A mount point is the location within the directory hierarchy at which a volume exists; the volume is "mounted" at this location.
 This field indicates where the partition is mounted.
 If a partition exists, but is not set, then you need to define its mount point.
-Double-click on the partition or click the button.
+Double-click on the partition or click the Edit button.